-Disclosure: This page contains affiliate links amazon.com, which means if you decide to make a purchase through these links, we’ll earn a small commission.
-And while you won’t have to pay anything extra, this small commission will make it possible for us to continue publishing articles on Budapest Local.
+Disclosure: This page contains affiliate links to amazon.com, which means if you decide to make a purchase through these links, we’ll earn a small commission.
+And while you won’t have to pay anything extra, this small commission will make it possible for us to continue publishing more stories on Budapest Local.

 Enemies of the People

 This exceptional book by Kati Marton exposes the truth about life and surveillance under the Soviet eye.
 She elaborates on the many issues her parents faced, including secret police observation and betrayal by both family and friends during the Communist era.
 This book also tells the story of Marton’s journey as she puts together the puzzle about her family’s and her own past.

 Paris, 1937.
 A poor Hungarian-Jewish student, András Lévi arrives from Budapest with a single suitcase and a mysterious letter he has promised to deliver to a young widower, Clara, with whom he immediately falls in love.
 From a remote Hungarian village to the grand opera houses of Budapest and Paris, from the despair of a Carpathian winter to an unimaginable life in forced labor camps, Julie Orringer’s book is about marriage tested by disaster and about family threatened with annihilation, bound by love and history.